opencog/atomspace-bridge/README.md

 Status
 ------
-***Version 0.0.3*** -- Mostly a collection of design notes.
-Initial boilerplate to connect to Postgres.
+***Version 0.1.0*** -- A collection of design notes.
+An implementation that can load table descriptions and table contents from Postgres DB's.
+Provides just enough to be basically usable, with no fancy features.

 History
 -------